 Purpose: Minimizes structural conflicts by ensuring planning recommendations cannot be influenced by downstream financial incentives.

-Scope: Any situation where the advisor implements or profits from implementation within the same relationship violates structural separation.
+Scope: Any situation where the advisor implements, executes, manages, or earns implementation-linked compensation within the same engagement violates structural separation.

 Advice-Only™ Financial Planning